 Programs

 Many teams designed new programs they could implement in their schools.
 For example, one team began with the complex challenge of freshmen dropping out of school.
-Rather than focusing on the dropouts, they spent time with their positive deviants, on-track 9th graders, and noticed a pattern: all of them were engaged in at least one after-school activity.
+Rather than focusing on students who had dropped out, they spent time with “positive deviants,” on-track 9th graders, and noticed a pattern: all of them were engaged in at least one after-school activity.
 This team designed an after-school activities fair for prospective freshmen, in order to make the exemplary students’ behavior more of the norm.

 Learning Experiences